Tavroswyn/StealthChangerDocs/docs/hardware/stealthchanger.md

 | Printed | :fontawesome-solid-check:{style="color:green;"} | :fontawesome-solid-asterisk:{style="color:orange;"} | :fontawesome-solid-asterisk:{style="color:orange;"} | :fontawesome-solid-check:{style="color:green;"} | :fontawesome-solid-asterisk:{style="color:orange;"} |
 | CNC | :fontawesome-solid-check:{style="color:green;"} | :fontawesome-solid-xmark:{style="color:red;"} | :fontawesome-solid-xmark:{style="color:red;"} | :fontawesome-solid-check:{style="color:green;"} | :fontawesome-solid-check:{style="color:green;"} |

-!!! info "*MGN9/Micron"
+!!! asterisk "MGN9/Micron"
     The hole spacing on MGN9 is too small to clamp the belts reliably without the screws getting in the way.
-[Shuttle Keeper](#shuttle-keeper) is required.
+This means a Voron V2 with MGN9 on X axis or a Micron requires the use of the [Shuttle Keeper](#shuttle-keeper).

-!!! info "*9mm belts"
+!!! asterisk "9mm belts"
     9mm belts can be used with CNC Shuttles.
 If you want to use 9mm belts with a printed Shuttle, a [usermod by BT123](https://github.com/DraftShift/StealthChanger/tree/main/UserMods/BT123/Split%20Keeper){:target="_blank"} is required.

-!!! info "monolith and inverted belts"
+!!! info "Monolith and Inverted Belts"
     Inverted belts with printed shuttle require the use of this [usermod by BT123](https://github.com/DraftShift/StealthChanger/tree/main/UserMods/BT123/Split%20Keeper){:target="_blank"}.
-    Inverted belts can be mounted to CNC Shuttle as is, but with monolith this results in slight angled belt-path.
+    Inverted belts can be mounted to CNC Shuttle as is, but with [Monolith](https://github.com/Monolith3D/Monolith_Gantry/tree/main){target="_blank"} this results in slight angled belt-path.
 To get a straight belt path with CNC-shuttle you can either use [belt-lock](https://github.com/MikeYankeeOscarBeta/belt_lock){:target="_blank"} or this [XY-joint mod by dderg](https://github.com/Monolith3D/Monolith_Gantry/tree/main/UserMods/dderg/XY%20Joints%20compatible%20with%20Fysetc%20CNC%20Stealthchanger%20Shuttle){:target="_blank"}.

 ## Shuttle Keeper